Caravan parks and manufactured homes fact sheet

 The owner/manager and tenant must agree on how, where and how often the rent will be paid.
 This must be included in the tenancy agreement.
 The owner/manager must give receipts and keep rent payment records.

 The owner/manager must pay all charges, levies, premiums, rates or taxes payable for the premises.
-Tenants may have to pay a service charge for using electricity, gas, water or sewerage services only if the premises are separately metered.
+If the premises are separately metered, tenants may have to pay a service charge for using electricity, gas, water or sewerage services.
 Where these service costs are included in the rent, the rent may be reduced if a service or facility in the park can no longer be used by the tenant due to the owner’s/manager’s actions.

 Owners/managers cannot charge site preservation fees in addition to rent, but park rules may include reasonable requirements for maintenance of the site.